 - priority factors such as age and location of the vehicle, including

-- location where the vehicle is usually driven, regardless of where it is registered
+- the vehicle’s history, the immediate location and environment it is now being driven in, regardless of where it is registered

 - whether the vehicle can be safely and legally driven to a repair facility (e.g. if the vehicle is currently unregistered or un-driveable)

 - how the vehicle is being used and frequency of use, (e.g. whether it will impact the consumer’s work in addition to private use)

 - driver capacity and circumstances that may increase the consequence of a misdeployment (e.g. consumer’s medical condition).

 Where sufficient parts are available to meet replacement schedules in accordance with priority factors, you are encouraged to bring forward repairs of affected vehicles where possible.
 For example, where parts become available earlier than scheduled or where a vehicle is being serviced and surplus parts are available.

 You do not require permission from the ACCC to repair a vehicle prior to it being actively recalled.
 However, if an entire class of vehicles is being brought forward for repair, you are likely required to submit an amended Recall Initiation Schedule under the Recall Notice.

 Guidance for supplying written-off vehicles is available at: Takata guidance on writen-off vehicles

 Note: Where an ATAI is not verified as deployed but has otherwise been removed (i.e not present in the vehicle), it is not an affected vehicle under the Recall Notice and the seller can supply it.
 However, because all affected vehicles must still be accounted for, the supplier should make a record of the vehicle prior to supply.
 The supplier should advise the ACCC and the manufacturer of the vehicle’s VIN, describe the circumstance (for example, the vehicle has no driver [or passenger] airbag present and this was observed by X on X date) and the details of disposition of the vehicle.